sharan01x/casewatch/README.md

 18. Better memory management
 19. Create a self-registration mechanism
 20. Allow a user to add facts to the case files as well
+21. Create a view-only access where someone can be invited to participate without doing any of the file-management and other work